Abib-ops/Abib/README.txt

 cp -r "$s_dir"/Abib /home/andrew/.Abib

-Possibly /home/username/.Abib where username is replaced with your linux username.
+Possibly /home/username/.Abib where 'username' is replaced with your linux username.

 Now you can run it by navigating to that folder and doing: